 The Challias, or Cinnamon-peelers, are said to have been originally a distinct race of people, who came from the continent of India.
-There is no distinction to be noticed, at present, between them and the Ceylonese Proper, either in their personal appearance, manners, religion, or language.
-They form, now, one of the Ceylonese casts,

-1. In the district of Jaffnapatam, where the inhabitants are Hindoos, there are two casts of men, called Nellowas and Pallowas: their occupation is, to draw toddy from the palmyra-trees: they were originally slaves to the higher casts of the Hindoos, and are still considered (at least many of them) in a state of servitude.
-The natives look upon them as a contaminated race, who defile every thing they touch.
-When their evidence is required in Courts of Justice, the law of the country is, that they take off the cloth with which they cover their loins (the only part of their body that is covered), and are made to swear by that cloth that has been defiled by their own body.
-Some of this unfortunate cast left Jaffnapatam some years ago; and one of them went to Trincomale, where he acquired considerable property by trade.
+There is no distinction to be noticed, at present, between them and the required in Courts of Justice, the law of the country is, that they take off the cloth with which they cover their loins (the only part of their body that is covered), and are made to swear by that cloth that has been defiled by their own body.
+Some of this unfortunate cast left Jaffnapatam some years ago; and one of them went to Trincomalé, where he acquired considerable property by trade.
 Afterwards returning to Jaffnapatam, it happened that his evidence was required in a criminal case, before a British Court of Justice: but being called upon to take his oath according to the custom and law of his cast, he refused it with such resolution, that the Judge declined taking his evidence, rather than compel him to swear in the manner above mentioned.

-dintinguished only from the others by their occupation, and some privileges granted to them by the European governments.
+Ceylonese Proper, either in their personal appearance, manners, religion, or language.
+They form, now, one of the Ceylonese casts, distinguished only from the others by their occupation, and some privileges granted to them by the European governments.
 Some of their Head-men give an account of their first arrival in Ceylon; but the epoch of that event is so extremely remote and uncertain, that the whole remains involved in doubt.
 If the reader wishes to be acquainted with the account that is more generally believed, without my warranting its veracity, it will be thus briefly stated:-

 The Moormen who were established in trade at the sea-port of Barbereen, and navigated to the coast of Coromandel, brought from it to Ceylon seven men, about the year 1210, and presented them to the King Wattenowe, the reigning Raja.
-Some say, that these men were slaves: others state them to have been palanquin-bearers: but the most probable and general opinion is, that they were weavers.
-It is added, that, in those times, there were no people of that profession in Ceylon; and it may now be remarked, that, besides their occupation of cultivating and peeling cinnamon, the Challias are almost all weavers; and that in the southern parts of the island, which are peopled by the Ceylonese Proper, there are no other weavers but the Challias.
+Some say, that these men were slaves: others state them to have been palanquin-bearers; but the most probable and general opinion is, that they were weavers.
+It is added, that, in those times, there were no people of that profession in Ceylon; and it may now be remarked, that, besides their occupation of cultivating and peeling cinnamon, the Challias are almost all weavers; and that in thesouthern parts of the island, which are peopled by the Ceylonese Proper, there are no other weavers but the Challias.
 The persons of that profession now in Ceylon, besides the Challias, are Moormen or Malabars, and reside in the northern or eastern provinces.

 From these seven men the whole cast of the Challias is said to have sprung.